Narumon Pinyosinwat

-Narumon Pinyosinwat (นฤมล ภิญโญสินวัฒน์, born 29 October 1973) is a Thai politician.
-She served as Deputy Minister of Labour in the second cabinet of Prime Minister Prayut Chan-o-cha.
+Narumon Pinyosinwat (นฤมล ภิญโญสินวัฒน์, born 29 October 1973) is a Thai politician and currently serves as the Minister of Agriculture and Cooperatives under Paetongtarn Shinawatra’s government.
+She previously served as the Thai Trade Representative and as the Deputy Minister of Labour in the second cabinet of Prime Minister Prayut Chan-o-cha.
 She previously served as government spokesperson.

 Early life and education

 Narumon was born on 29 October 1973 in Bangkok.
 She graduated with a Bachelor of Science in Statistics (Applied Mathematics) from Faculty of Commerce and Accountancy, Chulalongkorn University before continuing to study until completing a master's degree Master of Science (Applied Mathematics) at Georgia State University.
 Then she graduated with a Master of Business Administration (Applied Economics) and a Doctor of Philosophy (Finance) from the Wharton School of the University of Pennsylvania, USA.

 Careers

 She was previously a lecturer and professor at the NIDA business school, National Institute of Development Administration.
-Before later, she was persuaded by Uttama Savanayana to become Assistant Minister of Finance of Minister Apisak Tantivorawong after resigning to run for the general election.
+She was previously an advisor to Minister of Labour, General Sirichai Distakul.
+After General Sirichai resigned from a minister position, she was appointed the Vice Minister of Finance by Mr.Apisak Tantivorawong.